HomeDev GuideRecipesAPI Reference

 CSS property normalization

-• Invalid DOM property warnings are avoided.
+• The component avoids invalid DOM property warnings

 For example, background-color becomes style.backgroundColor.